worldbank/wb-reproducible-research-repository/reproducibility_reviewer_protocol.md

 ## 4. Version control with Git

+- [ ] Locate the folder of the reproducibility package and add a ` .gitignore` file.
+You can use [this template](https://github.com/worldbank/DIME-LaTeX-Templates/blob/master/.gitignore).
+Adjust it as needed, as this is ignoring a lot of things.
 - [ ] Create a Git repository to track changes.
 - [ ] Use **GitHub Desktop** to create the repository in the package’s location.
-- [ ] Add a `.gitignore` file using [this template](https://github.com/worldbank/DIME-LaTeX-Templates/blob/master/.gitignore).
-Adjust it as needed.
 - [ ] Commit the initial package received from the authors.
 - **Important:** We only use **GitHub Desktop** locally and do not publish the repository on GitHub.com.